ronaldbaltus/UserManagementDemo/README.md

 # User Management Demo
 This demo uses [ASP.NET Core](https://dotnet.microsoft.com/download), [MariaDB](https://mariadb.org) and [EventStore](https://eventstore.com/) to make a simple User Management website.
 MariaDB stores the current state of the users, while the EventStore has a log of all events of the users.
+When an user is deleted from the Web interface, than it wel get permanentaly deleted from the MariaDB and EventStore after 30 days (2 minutes in debug mode).

 ## How to run?